Exponential ergodicity and Rayleigh-Schroedinger series for infinite dimensional diffusions: Symmetrization of the infinitesimal generator.

-\begin{proposition} Consider a uniformly elliptic infinite dimensional diffusion with finite range, bounded coefficients $a$ and $b$ with bounded second order partial derivatives.
-Let Let $(L,\bar D(a,b))$ be its infinitesimal generator and $\nu$ be an invariant measure of such a diffusion.
+\begin{proposition} Consider an infinite dimensional diffusion with infinitesimal generator $(L,D(a,b))$.
+Let $\nu$ be an invariant measure of this infinite dimensional diffusion and $(L,\bar D(a,b))$ be its infinitesimal generator on $L_2[\nu]$.
 Then, the following are satisfied.

 \begin{itemize}